Financial-Times/x-dash/components/x-timeline-feed/readme.md

 Feature              | Type   | Notes
 ---------------------|--------|----------------------------
 `articles`           | Array  | (Mandatory) Array of objects, in Teaser format, representating articles to render.
 The articles should be in newest-first order.
-`timezoneOffset`     | Number | (Default = 0) Minutes to offset article publish times in order to display in user's timezone `localTodayDate`     | String | (Defaults using runtime clock) ISO format YYYY-MM-DD representating today's date in the user's timezone.
+`timezoneOffset`     | Number | (Defaults using runtime clock) Minutes to offset article publish times in order to display in user's timezone.
+Negative means ahead of UTC.
+`localTodayDate`     | String | (Defaults using runtime clock) ISO format YYYY-MM-DD representating today's date in the user's timezone.
 `latestArticlesTime` | String | ISO time (HH:mm:ss).
 If provided, will be used in combination with `localTodayDate` to render today's articles into separate "Latest" and "Earlier" groups